Battle of Okinawa: Naval battle

 The US Navy's Task Force 58, deployed to the east of Okinawa with a picket group of 6 to 8 destroyers, kept 13 carriers (7 fleet carriers and 6 light carriers) on duty from 23 March to 27 April and a smaller number thereafter.
 Until 27 April, a minimum of 14 and up to 18 escort carriers were in the area at all times.
 Until 20 April, British Task Force 57, with 4 large and 6 escort carriers, remained off the Sakishima Islands to protect the southern flank.

 The protracted length of the campaign under stressful conditions forced Admiral Chester W. Nimitz to take the unprecedented step of relieving the principal naval commanders to rest and recuperate.
 Following the practice of changing the fleet designation with the change of commanders, US naval forces began the campaign as the US 5th Fleet under Admiral Spruance, but ended it as the 3rd Fleet under Admiral Halsey.

 Japanese air opposition had been relatively light during the first few days after the landings.
 However, on 6 April the expected air reaction began with an attack by some 400 Japanese planes from Kyushu.

 Similar air attacks continued through April.
 From 26 March to 30 April, 20 American ships were sunk and 157 damaged by enemy action.
-By 30 April the Japanese had lost more than 1,100 planes to Allied naval forces alone.
+By 30 April, the Japanese had lost more than 1,100 planes to Allied naval forces alone.

 Between 6 April and 22 June, the Japanese flew 1,465 kamikaze aircraft in large-scale attacks from Kyushu, 185 individual kamikaze sorties from Kyushu, and 250 individual kamikaze sorties from Taiwan, then called Formosa.
 While US intelligence estimated there were 89 planes on Formosa, the Japanese actually had about 700, dismantled or well camouflaged and dispersed into scattered villages and towns; the US Fifth Air Force disputed Navy claims of kamikaze coming from Formosa.

 The ships lost were smaller vessels, particularly the destroyers of the radar pickets, as well as destroyer escorts and landing ships.
 While no major Allied warship was lost, several fleet carriers were severely damaged.
 Land-based Shin'yō-class suicide motorboats were also used in the Japanese suicide attacks, although Ushijima had disbanded the majority of the suicide boat battalions before the battle because of expected low effectiveness against a superior enemy.
 The boat crews were re-formed into three additional infantry battalions.

-The super battleship explodes after persistent attacks from US aircraft.
+The battleship explodes after persistent attacks from US aircraft.

 American aircraft carrier burns after being hit by two kamikaze planes within 30 seconds.